gvwilson/dash-feederwatch/README.md

     -   Currently tested with Python 3.11.
 1. Run `make get` to download raw data.
 1. Run `make data` to create tidy CSV files.
-1. Run `python graphing.py` to run application.
+1. Run `python minimal-graphing.py clickData` (or `…hoverData` or `…selectedData`).

+`python minimal-graphing.py hoverData` does what I expect (shows the data being hovered).
+The `…clickData` and `…selectedData` variants don't: the callback appears to fire once with `None` as an argument no matter how I interact with the graph.

 ## Data